khaiwebdevelop/devtools-styler/README.md

-This is a Chrome extension but incompleted yet.
+This is a Chrome extension but wasn't completed yet.
 ===============================